HL7/fhir-mdi-ig/input/pagecontent/index.md

 The audience for this IG includes architects and developers of MDI CMS and associated information management systems, such as forensic toxicology LIMS, as well as medical examiners, coroners, death investigators, and other professionals who collect and analyze data for death investigations.
 Business analysts and policy managers can also benefit from a basic understanding of the use of MDI data exchange to support interoperability.
 Implementers of this MDI FHIR standard must have the following US Core profiles implemented for each applicable use case:

-**MDI CMS and EDRS** implementing the Bundle - Document MDI to EDRS for transmitting and receiving a Composition - MDI to EDRS:
+**MDI CMS and EDRS** implementing the Bundle - Document MDI and EDRS for transmitting and receiving a Composition - MDI and EDRS:
 * [US Core Condition Encounter Diagnosis Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition-encounter-diagnosis.html) and/or [US Core Condition Problems and Health Concerns Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition-problems-health-concerns.html)
 * [US Core Location Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-location)
 * [US Core Organization Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-organization)